gkjohnson/three-mesh-bvh/README.md

 closestPointToSegment( segment : Line3, target1? : Vector3, target2? : Vector3 ) : Number
 ```

+Returns the distance to the provided line segment. `target1` and `target2` are set to the closest points on the triangle and segment respectively.

 ### .distanceToPoint

 ```js
 distanceToPoint( point : Vector3 ) : Number
 ```

+Returns the distance to the provided point.

 ### .distanceToTriangle

 ```js
 distanceToTriangle( tri : Triangle ) : Number
 ```

+Returns the distance to the provided triangle.

 ## OrientedBox